jfrmm/filter-box/projects/filter-box-library/README.md

 <asp-filter-box [filters]="filters" (index)="index()"></asp-filter-box>
 ```

+> Make sure that the Filter Box template is only shown after the filters data has been loaded and the behaviours set

 ### Defining filter behaviours

 If you want to define a filter dependent behaviour, you can do so by creating a `FilterBehaviour` array like this: